Copyright for Students

-In many cases, instructors will have to create a link to an online source rather than a copy a work to the learning management system for a reading assignment.
-Students may use their NETIDs to access works directly from linked sites.
+In many cases, instructors will use the Reading List tool to place works in the learning management system for a reading assignment.
+Students will access these works directly from the online LMS site.

 It is generally not permissible to scan entire books or textbooks and place them in the learning management system.
 Neither instructors nor students should copy entire books or textbooks to the learning management system.